ryardley/ts-bus/README.md

 ### Runtime payload checking

-You can also provide a predicate to do runtime payload type checking.
+You can also provide a predicate to do runtime payload type checking in development.
 This is useful as a sanity check if you are working in JavaScript:

 ```js